MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-identity-access-management.md

 ### Arc-enabled data services deployment

 - Consider the identity being used to deploy Azure Arc-enabled data services depending on the type of deployment such as manual vs automated selected for Arc-enabled data services deployment.
-This identity could be an Azure Active Directory account or Lightweight Directory Access Protocol (LDAP) account from Active Directory Domain Services (ADDS) or a 3rd party LDAP provider based on how underlying Azure Arc-enabled Kubernetes access controls are managed in on-premises or other cloud environments.
+This identity could be an Azure Active Directory account or Lightweight Directory Access Protocol (LDAP) account from Active Directory Domain Services (AD DS) or a 3rd party LDAP provider based on how underlying Azure Arc-enabled Kubernetes access controls are managed in on-premises or other cloud environments.

 - Consider whether a group-based access control or individual identity-based access controls are more appropriate for your Information Technology (IT) organization to manage Arc-enabled data services based on the operations overhead created by both options.